54: No Such Thing As Domesticated Furniture

 Pretty in Pumps, and Classic Clogs.

-Sounds like the best channel ever that I have.
+Sounds like the best shuttle ever done.
+Yeah, well I can QI on this.

 That's 669.